Clamepending/markogata/content/posts/BrainImplant.md

 # Why we should digitise our consciousness

-- Expand human cognitive ability (make us smarter) Just like a bigger country can have a bigger industry and GDP, a bigger brain has more space for storage/computation, and therefore can hold more information (just from first principles thinking).
+- Expand human cognitive ability (make us smarter).
+Just like a bigger country can have a bigger industry and GDP, a bigger brain has more space for storage/computation, and therefore can hold more information (just from first principles thinking).
 Furthermore, if this brain is hyper connected to AI systems and the digital world, we will start to become intertwined with digital logic.
 Comparing a brain closely fused with the digital world to a modern human would be like comparing a modern day human with a smartphone vs a primitive human with no technology.

-- Give us respawn capabilities and live for as long as we like As long as we have our consciousness spread between different places, if one place gets deleted, we still have others.
+- Give us respawn capabilities and live for as long as we like.
+As long as we have our consciousness spread between different places, if one place gets deleted, we still have others.
 Now respawning might not be without consequences, as the part of consciousness housed in your brain in that particular moment as you were killed might be lost, just like a country might lose territory from a war.
 But just like a country, the loss of a part does not mean the end of the country, and the country can spread out again to reclaim land.
 The only other way to eliminate age related death is to heavily modify the human body (maybe CRISPR?).